derezion/derezion/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on TBD...
+- 🔭 I’m currently working on blogging, learning the basics of Linux, and sharing along the way.
 - I graduated from Fresno City College (Fresno, CA, USA) in 2012.
 - I got certified in Microsoft Office Key Applications in 2013 (IC3).
 - I was President of the FCC Student Success Club in 2013.